IB Diploma Programme: Subject groups

-Environmental Systems and Societies SL is an interdisciplinary course designed to meet the diploma requirements for groups 3 and 4, while Literature and Performance SL meets the requirements of Groups 1 and 6.
+Environmental Systems and Societies SL or HL is an interdisciplinary course designed to meet the diploma requirements for groups 3 or 4, while literature and performance SL meets the requirements of Groups 1 or 6.

 Online Diploma Programme and pilot courses

-The IB is developing a pilot online version of the IBDP and currently offers several online courses to IBDP students.
+The IB is developing an online version of the IBDP and currently offers several online courses to IBDP students.
 Eventually, it expects to offer online courses to any student who wishes to register.
-Additionally, the IB has developed pilot courses that include World Religions; Sports, Exercise and Health Sciences, Dance, and a transdisciplinary pilot course, Literature and Performance, Global Politics.
+Additionally, the IB has developed pilot courses that include World Religions; Sports, Exercise and Health Sciences, Dance, and a transdisciplinary pilot course, literature and performance, Global Politics.
 These pilot courses have now become part of the mainstream courses.

 Assessment and awards

 All subjects (with the exception of CAS) are evaluated using both internal and external assessors.
 The externally assessed examinations are given worldwide in May (usually for Northern Hemisphere schools) and in November (usually for Southern Hemisphere schools).
 Each exam usually consists of two or three papers, generally written on the same or successive weekdays.
 The different papers may have different forms of questions, or they may focus on different areas of the subject syllabus.
 For example, in Chemistry SL, paper 1 has multiple choice questions, paper 2 has extended response questions.
 Paper 3 focuses on the "Option(s)" selected by the teacher and data analysis questions.
 The grading of all external assessments is done by independent examiners appointed by the IB.

 The nature of the internal assessment (IA) varies by subject.
 There may be oral presentations (used in languages), practical work (in experimental sciences and performing arts), or written work.
 Internal assessment accounts for 20 to 50 percent of the mark awarded for each subject and is marked by a teacher in the school.
 A sample of at least five per subject at each level from a school will also be graded by a moderator appointed by the IB, in a process called external moderation of internal assessment.
 Based on this moderation, the grades of the whole subject from that school will change.